Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 as an improvement over the Classic doll, now that IT has been in the Jem doll business for

-And for the first time ever for the IT Jem line, Jem was released in Jerrica's head sculpt,
+For the first time ever for the IT Jem line, Jem was released in Jerrica's head sculpt,

 Maximum units per order was 2, and luckily ShopBop shipped internationally.